cedardevs/onestop/docs/public-user/api/query-syntax.md

 As you can see, regular expressions are incredibly powerful tools in your searching toolbox.
 For an overview of all of the available regex operators, see Elasticsearch's guide on [Regular Expression Syntax](https://www.elastic.co/guide/en/elasticsearch/reference/current/regexp-syntax.html).

+## Requesting Help
+If you're unsure of something pertaining to the query syntax, feel free to search through existing issues in our [Feedback repository on GitHub](https://github.com/cedardevs/feedback/issues?utf8=%E2%9C%93&q=is%3Aissue) or open a [new issue](https://github.com/cedardevs/feedback/issues/new?assignees=&labels=help&template=help-request.md&title=Help+Request+--+) if you cannot find what you're looking for.

 <hr>